Certified Purchasing Manager (C.P.M.) Program FAQs

 What is the Certified Purchasing Manager (C.P.M.) designation?

-The Certified Purchasing Manager (C.P.M.) program covers the operational aspects of purchasing, but also includes supply functions such as agreements, negotiations, technology and relationship management.
+The Certified Purchasing Manager (C.P.M.) program covered the operational aspects of purchasing, as well as supply functions such as contracts, negotiations, technology and relationship management.

 C.P.M. experience must be full-time and requires decision making and independent judgment (rather than clerical or support) to be eligible.
 A majority of the applicant's job responsibilities must be in supply management.

 ISM field research reveals that the scope of supply management is an integration across fourteen components:

 1. Disposition/Investment Recovery